boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 For example, a t3.small instance has a limit of 3 ethernet cards.
 This means, at most, you can run 2 ECS tasks on that instance in awsvpc network mode, since the host already uses one network card.

 In awsvpc mode, each ECS task gets its own dedicated network card.
 The advantage is more granular control of the permissions per ECS service.
 For example, when services A and B are using awsvpc mode, they can have different security groups associated with them.
-In this mode, ufo creates a security group and sets up the permissions so the load balancer can talk to the containers.
+In this mode, ufo creates a ECS security group, associates it with the task, and sets up the permissions so the load balancer can talk to the containers.
 You can also add additional security groups using `.ufo/config.rb`.

 A con of awsvpc network mode is that it can be more expensive.
 You can't get the same amount of container density.
 Also, ECS doesn't seem to do a great job of surfacing errors when the limit is reached.
 This makes them pretty difficult to debug.
 See: [Debugging awsvpc ENI Limits]({% link _docs/debug/awsvpc-eni-limits.md %}).